microsoftgraph/group-membership-management/README.md

 ### Note:

-Currently `<SolutionAbbreviation>` default value is 'gmm' to change this value, see `solutionAbbreviation` variable in vsts-cicd.yml file.
+Currently `<SolutionAbbreviation>` default value is 'gmm'.
+To change this value, update the `solutionAbbreviation` variable in vsts-cicd.yml file.
 You can make this change as part of 'Getting GMM code ready' step.

 `<SolutionAbbreviation>` currently support names of 2 or 3 characters long. `<EnvironmentAbbreviation>` currently support names from 2 to 6 characters long.
 This can be changed in the ARM templates (template.json) by updating the `minLength` and `maxLength` settings for `solutionAbbreviation` and `environmentAbbreviation` parameters.